 Measuring the upper extremity function of patients with hand and upper extremity disorders through a grading scale of ADLs.

 PROMIS is a computer adaptive test (CAT) that changes the subsequent question based on the patient’s answer to the previous one.
 CATs not only allow for improved patient specificity, but they also maximize efficiency, reducing respondent burden.
+Out of 126 total questions, a reliable result is calculated by only asking the patient an average of 4-12 items, taking approximately 1 minute to complete.
+Results are provided on a T-score scale, ranging from 20-80

 Higher scores indicate greater physical and upper extremity function, respectively.
 The minimal clinically important difference (MCID) for physical and upper extremity function is +2.1 points.